On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental details and more results

 \paragraph{Training} We trained the network using Adam optimizer~\cite{kingma2014adam}, with $(\beta_1,\beta_2) = (0.9, 0.999)$, learning rate $5 \times 10^{-4}$, batch size 1,000, for 8,000 iterations.

-\paragraph{Additional results} Figure \ref{fig:s2dToyResults} shows the variances of features in each layer of the flow model, employing RQ-spline coupling layer, where the conditional inputs are in-distribution (Figure \ref{fig:s3.1}) and OOD (Figure \ref{fig:s3.2}), respectively.
-Unlike the results of the affine coupling layer in the main text, variances for OOD conditional inputs don't explode.
+\paragraph{Additional results} Figure \ref{fig:s2dToyResults} shows the variances of features in each layer of the flow model, employing RQ-spline coupling layer, where the conditional inputs are in-distribution or OOD.
+Unlike the results of the affine coupling layer in the main text, variances for OOD conditional inputs do not explode.